ramico/MDs/react/readme.md

 ### Creating and exporting
 > #### Creating
 > To create a component you need to `import React from 'react'`
-> components and their must use PascalCasing
+> components must use PascalCasing
 > #### Exporting
-> * Named exports: which enforces using same export reference wrapping the imported reference with curly braces
+> * Named exports: which enforces using the same export reference wrapping the imported reference with curly braces
 > * Default export which allows us to pick whatever reference we choose

 ### Component types